vector623/vector623.github.io/_posts/2018-07-12-poor-mans-comparisons.markdown

 }
 ```

-Linq's `Except` and `Intersect` operators do all the heavy lifting for you after you define which orders are to be
+Linq's `Except` and `Intersect` operators do all the heavy lifting for you after you define which member variables are
-included and excluded.
+to be included and excluded.
 That definition takes places through fulfilling the `IComparer` and `IEqualityComparer`
 interfaces:

 ```csharp